tkw1536/TIPSY/docs/inspector.md

 The side panel also allows exporting and importing the colors as a json file.

-## The URIs Tab

-The URIS tab lists all URIs used by the pathbuilder.
-It is still experimental, and currently only available in debug mode.

-## The URI Config Tab

-The URI Config Tab allows users to configure how URIs are displayed within TIPSY.
-In consists of two sections:

-- The `Namespace Map`
-- The `Inverse Map`

-### The Namespace Map

-The `Namespace Map` allows the user to view and customize the namespace map used for displaying URIs.
-It is used for all tabs within the Inspector.
-The underlying pathbuilder always contains the full URIs, and namespace maps are not persisted beyond the current session.

-The initial version is generated automatically from all URIs found in the pathbuilder.
-Individual namespace URIs can be added, adjusted or deleted.

-- To adjust a namespace URI, type the new URI into the URI field.
-  Changes are only applied once the `Apply` button is pressed; unapplied changes are discarded when navigating to another tab.
-- To delete a namespace URI, click the `Delete` button.
-- To add an additional namespace, fill out the `NS` and `URI` fields, and then click the `Add` button.
-  Namespaces may only consist of letters, numbers, `-` and `_`s.
-  While the values are not valid, it is highlighted in red.

-To reset the namespace map to its' default value, click the `Reset To Default` button.

-The `Export` and `Import` can be used to export and import the namespace map to a file on disk.
-The Namespace Map is saved as a json file.

-### The Inverse Map

-The `Inverse Map` allows the user to declare two (property) URIs as inverses of each other.
-An inverse map contains a list of pairs - the so-called `canonical` URI as well as it's `inverse` URI.
-When the graph tabs display an edge labeled with an inverse URI, it's direction is reversed, and it is labeled with the canonical URI instead.
-Some renderers also display the inverted URI.

-The initial inverse map is empty.
-Individual URLs can be added, adjusted or deleted.

-- To adjust a URI, type the new URI into the URI field.
-  Changes are only applied once the `Apply` button is pressed; unapplied changes are discarded when navigating to another tab.
-- To swap a pair around, click the `Swap` button.
-This is only saved once you hit `Apply`.
-- To delete a URI, click the `Delete` button.
-- To add an additional , fill out the `NS` and `URI` fields, and then click the `Add` button.
-  Namespaces may only consist of letters, numbers, `-` and `_`s.
-  While the values are not valid, it is highlighted in red.

-The `Export` and `Import` can be used to export and import the inverse map to a file on disk.
-The Inverse Map is saved as a json file.

 ## The Graph Tabs

 The Graph Tabs display the Model and Bundle Graph respectively.